 - Max Payne: Formerly an undercover DEA Agent and NYPD Detective, Max has since given up on protecting and serving New York's civilian population.
 Drunk most nights and addicted to painkillers, Max has retreated to Hoboken in New Jersey, content to whittle away the remaining years of his life in a local bar.
 Until, one night, he is approached by Raul Passos, a former police academy colleague, with an available bodyguard position for a wealthy Brazillian family, a position Max reluctantly takes hoping for a fresh start in life.

 - Rodrigo Branco: Wealthy 51 year old estate man from São Paulo.

 - Fabiana Branco: Rodrigo's Trophy wife.
-Much younger than her husband, Fabiana is known as a weathy socialite, a common sight at Sao Paulo's Nightclub as well as the front pages of it's tabloids.
+Much younger than her husband, Fabiana is known as a weathy socialite, a common sight at Sao Paulo's Nightclub scene as well as the front pages of its tabloids.

 - Marcelo Branco: Rodrigo's younger brother.
 Similar to Rodrigo's wife in age and disposition, Marcelo is young, wild, and reckless.
 He spends much of his time with Fabiana, living it up in the Brazillian night life.

 - Victor Branco: Rodrigo's younger brother.
-Dissimilar to the freewheeling Marcelo, Victor is a local politician, positioned as the truth and justice candidate in the race for Brazil's Mayorship, a race he is losing at the outset of the game.
+Dissimilar to the freewheeling Marcelo, Victor is a local politician.
+Positioned as the truth and justice candidate in the race for Brazil's Mayorship, Victor is willing to do whatever it takes to win a race he is losing at the outset of the game.

 - Raul Passos: Security head for Rodrigo and Max's partner